Implants for Drug Addiction

 However, your first use of opioids like fentanyl and heroin will open a pathway similar to endorphins and dopamine.
 Your continual usage of these opioids will strengthen your neural pathway.
 Furthermore, this will make your brain adapt and become dependent on using such opioids before you can be energized and excited.

-The good news is that these implants are antagonists of these opioids and will negate the effects on the brain.
-They eliminate the process of being “High”.
+The good news is that these implants for drug are antagonists of these opioids and will negate the effects on the brain.
+They eliminate the process of being “High.”
 For example, implants like Naltrexone eliminate the ability to get high.

 Naltrexone, for example, will take over the brain’s receptor and bind to the Opioids.
 In other words, it takes over the receptors in the brain and stops the opioids from binding to the brain’s receptors.
 Since the opioid doesn’t bind to the brain’s receptors, these feelings are eliminated.

-Furthermore, the beautiful thing about this drug -Naltrexone- is that it is effective against overdose, and you can use it in cases of acute overdose attack.
+Furthermore, the beautiful thing about this drug -Naltrexone- is that it is effective against overdose, and you can use it in acute overdose attacks.
 For this reason, people (paramedics) often carry shots of this medication with them in case of emergencies like an overdosed driver in a car accident.

 Before administering these implants, your preferred body part for the process will be numb by your surgeon (using local anesthesia) before the surgeon administers the drug implant.
 Furthermore, they will make a small incision on your skin’s surface and inject the implant under your skin with a syringe.
 The incised skin is then closed and properly sutured and bandaged.
 This whole process takes less than 30 minutes in all.